-There’s two great options away from premium balls for a golfer just starting out.
-Firstly, you can go for a cheaper, new ball that is priced anywhere for £15-£25 a dozen for decent quality.
-Secondly, buying lake balls is a great way to get cheap, high quality golf balls for a fraction of the price.
-These are golf balls that have been lost, found again and then reconditioned to nearly as good as they were fresh out of the packet.
+There’s two great options away from premium balls (opens in new tab) for a golfer just starting out.
+Firstly, you can go for a cheaper, new ball that is at the lower end of the price spectrum.
+Secondly, buying lake balls is a great way to get cheap golf balls for a fraction of the price.
+These are golf balls that have been lost, found again and then reconditioned, making them ideal for beginners looking to get into the game.

 There are a couple of options here too.
 Spikeless golf shoes (opens in new tab) are brilliant in the summer and are comfortable to wear off the golf course too.
 Alternatively, you can go for spiked shoes (opens in new tab) - often soft cleats in modern shoes - that provide a bit more traction and are a bit more traditional when you think of an archetypal golf shoe.